 How can I tell when my power will be restored?

-Why can't the map find my address?
+What should I do if the map can't find my address?

-How do I create a favorite?
+How do I create a favorite (or bookmark my address)?